 Based on the LAM-ICP-MS tests the bifaces were determined to be geochemically identical to the Bloody Bay Cove samples.
 The LAM-ICP-MS tests also showed that the Brimstone Head samples were highly variable amongst themselves and none of them were chemically close to the bifaces.

-In the end, we are left with a good guess as to who made the bifaces, most likely it was a person from the Newfoundland portion of the Recent Indian culture.
+In the end, we are left with a good guess as to who made the bifaces, most likely it was a person from the Newfoundland portion of the Recent Period culture.
 This gives us an approximate time period, ~2000 years ago up to prolonged European contact.
 We may be able to narrow this period down a little more.
 The cache was made up of bifaces that would be interpreted as knives and throwing or thrusting spears, certainly not arrowheads.

-In the first half of the Recent Indian period, ~2000-~1000 years ago, Newfoundland was home to two contemporaneous but unrelated groups of people that archaeologists refer to as the Cow Head complex and the Beaches complex.
+In the first half of the Recent Period, ~2000-~1000 years ago, Newfoundland was home to two contemporaneous but unrelated groups of people that archaeologists refer to as the Cow Head complex and the Beaches complex.
 Both of these groups made larger stone tools usually thought of as throwing or thrusting spears.
-The last group of people in the Recent Indian culture, (~1000 to prolonged European contact) the people of the Little Passage complex, made and used stone tools usually seen as much smaller and more likely arrowheads.
+The last group of people in the Recent Period culture, (~1000 to prolonged European contact) the people of the Little Passage complex, made and used stone tools usually seen as much smaller and more likely arrowheads.

-It appears as though someone from the Recent Indian period, perhaps from either the Cow Head or Beaches complex, ~2000-~1000 years ago, used stone sourced from the Bloody Bay Cove quarry to make the bifaces that were left on Change Island.
+It appears as though someone from the Recent Period, perhaps from either the Cow Head or Beaches complex, ~2000-~1000 years ago, used stone sourced from the Bloody Bay Cove quarry to make the bifaces that were left on Change Island.
 But we are still left wondering why were the bifaces made and why were they left on the shore of Change Islands?
 We can speculate, but we will likely never know the exact answer to these questions.

 WELLS, Karen 2011 Change Islands Couple Makes Rare Find.
 The Pilot